nt-williams/catfun/cran-comments.md

 ## R CMD check results

-There were no ERRORS, WARNINGS, or NOTES.
+There were no ERRORS or WARNINGS.

+1 Note: This is the package's first submission.

+* "Maintainer: 'Nick Williams <ntwilliams.personal@gmail.com>  New Submission"

 ## Downstream dependencies